Do air purifiers help to get rid of dust? Appliance experts settle the debate

 Your house may be particularly dusty if you do not clean and vacuum regularly, or if you do not clean your vacuum filter to help collect dust efficiently, too.

 Air purifiers are well worth it if you want to reduce the level of dust in your home.
-While they can't promise totally dust-free shelves and display cabinets, these hardworking appliances are ideal for improving indoor air quality and keeping on top of dust alongside regular cleaning.
+While they can't promise totally dust-free shelves and display cabinets, these hardworking appliances are ideal for improving indoor air quality and keeping on top of dust alongside regular cleaning with the best cordless vacuums and the best vacuums for pet hair.